-The Directors are satisfied that the Group's forecasts and projections, which take account of the anticipated cost of living impact on the Estate.
-This has been reflected in the budgets with decrease percentage built in on trade and rental income.
-The forecasts indicate that the Group will be able to operate within its new covenants and facilities.
-The current trading performance of the Group also shows that it will be able to operate within the level of its facilities and covenant testing for the 12 months from the date of these financial statements.
-With value in the Estate being realised over time and with the support from the bank there are no material uncertainties in relation to going concern.
-For this reason, the Group continues to adopt the going concern basis in preparing its financial statements.
+The Directors are satisfied that the Company's forecasts and projections, have included the anticipated cost increases which may impact the Estate.
+This has been reflected in the budgets with a decrease percentage 3.5% built in on wet revenue and rental revenue.
+The current trading performance of the Company also shows that it will be able to operate within the level of its facilities and covenant testing for the 12 months from the date of these financial statements.
+With the support from the bank there are no material uncertainties in relation to going concern.
+For this reason, the Company continues to adopt the going concern basis in preparing its financial statements.